How to Install Jellyfin on Linux

 If you have not set up your Linode yet, check out our Getting Started guide and complete the steps for setting your Linode’s hostname and timezone.

-Follow up with our Securing Your Server guide to create a standard user account with
+Follow up with our Setting Up and Securing a Compute Instance guide to create a standard user account with

 Run the following command to upgrade your packages: